guihongwan/guihongwan.github.io/_pages/about.md

 at Computer Vision and Data Lab at University of Texas at Dallas.
-My research interests are in data science with applications to computer vision and machine learning.
+My research interests are in data science with applications to computer vision and machine learning with specific focus on anomalous patter detection, representative selection, feature selection/extraction.
-I am interested in algorithms for efficiently processing, modeling, and understanding large amounts of data.

 Publications
 ======